Morten Veland

 Morten Veland (born 4 December 1977) is a Norwegian musician.
 He is one of the founding members of the gothic metal band Tristania and the founding member of Sirenia and Mortemia.

 Background

 At the age of 14, Veland began saving to buy his first electric guitar.
 He would lock himself up and practice every day and night.
-Veland was inspired by Guns N' Roses's Appetite For Destruction and Alice Cooper's Trash, and afterwards by The Sisters of Mercy, Fields of the Nephilim, and The Mission, amongst others.
+Veland was inspired by Guns N' Roses' Appetite for Destruction and Alice Cooper's Trash, and afterwards by The Sisters of Mercy, Fields of the Nephilim, and The Mission, amongst others.

 Career

 Early days

 In 1992, Veland entered the music scene when he was 15 years old.
 He and bandmate Kenneth Olsson, who would later form Tristania, formed Uzi Suicide.
 They were described as a fusion of rock and metal.
 However, he grew more interested in the UK gothic scene.
 It took his songwriting to a darker, gloomier place.
 Fragments of Uzi Suicide turned into Tristania.